TalesMiguel/TalesMiguel/README.md

  🔭 I’m currently studying at **UNIFESP - Federal University of São Paulo**

- 🌱 I’m focusing my learning in **Python, Artificial Neural Networks and Machine Learning.**
+ 🌱 I’m focusing my learning in **Artificial Neural Networks and Machine Learning using Python**

  🎸 Fun fact: I'm also a **musician** in my free time!
 I'm usually playing **guitar, drums or percussion**